 A foster parent is a person who has been licensed in the State of Arizona to care for foster children.
 They promise to supply room and board and to make the foster child a part of their family.
-They provide support to the child in order to care for their physical, social, emotional and spiritual well-being.
+They provide support to the child to care for their physical, social, emotional, and spiritual well-being.
 They are, for all intents and purposes, the child’s parent, temporarily, until the child is reunited, or moves into another status of permanency such as adoption, guardianship, or independent living.
 A foster parent does get reimbursed for their services in the form of a stipend that goes toward the care of the child.
-Foster parents also have access to resources in order to enhance their care for the child such as training, support groups, and items needed for the child.
+Foster parents also have access to resources to enhance their care for the child such as training, support groups, and items needed for the child.

 What is the foster care licensing process?

 When wondering about how to become a foster parent in AZ, you must first start by becoming licensed.
 This is guided by the Department of Child Safety and approved by the Office of Licensing and Regulation.
 The entire process of becoming a foster parent in Arizona is a lengthy one, taking between four months to a year to become licensed or more.
-This will depend on several factors including how quickly you can meet the requirements, how quickly you can complete the paperwork and how quickly your agency can process the paperwork.
+This will depend on several factors including how quickly you can meet the requirements, how quickly you can complete the paperwork, and how quickly your agency can process the paperwork.
 Again, the process can take as little as four months, but as long as a year or more.

 Here is the process:

 Pre-licensing.
 Before you even start the process, there are some steps you must complete.
 First, you must complete an Orientation.
-This can be done in a group setting or in the comfort of your own home through OLR’s website.
+This can be done in a group setting or the comfort of your own home through OLR’s website.
 This orientation will give you an overview of what to expect as a foster parent.
 Second, you must choose a foster care licensing agency.
-These agencies contract with the state to license individuals who pursue foster care and are learning how to become a foster parent in AZ.
+These agencies contract with the state to license individuals who pursue foster care and are learning how to become foster parents in AZ.
 Which agency you choose depends on what type of child you wish to care for.
-For example, there are agencies that care for the developmentally disabled; those that provide therapeutic care for youth who have behavioral issues; and those that care for youth coming out of a juvenile detention facility.
+For example, some agencies care for the developmentally disabled; those that provide therapeutic care for youth who have behavioral issues; and those that care for youth coming out of a juvenile detention facility.
 There are also faith-based agencies and those that focus on foster care adoption.